 When you look at the ingredient list, you'll find several chemicals, pesticides, biocides and preservatives that make up your can of paint.
 Common VOCs include xylene, formaldehyde, benzene and ethyl acetate.
 In particular, exterior paints are loaded with fungicides that can protect your home from mold and fungus growth but also give off strong, harmful odors.
 For this reason, you should never use exterior paint indoors.
 Interior paint has fewer chemicals, but it's still made with VOCs that contaminate the air while you're painting.

-You might experience different side effects depending on the length of your exposure and whether you have any preexisting health conditions.
-Here's a rundown of the basic side effects:
+Many people ask, can paint fumes make you sick?
+Well you might experience different side effects depending on the length of your exposure and whether you have any preexisting health conditions.
+Here's a rundown of the basic side effects and paint fumes symptoms when you inhale paint fumes:

 - Itchy or watery eyes